 The sun was dripping below the buildings as the sky painted a beautiful show of pink and orange while I was driving down King Street.
 I stopped at a red light, rolling down my windows to let in that ocean air.
 I sat there in my car while music poured out of my speakers and watched people shuffle in front of my car.

 Couples.
-I saw them everywhere.
-Holding hands, laughing at a joke the other said, arms around waists.
+I saw them everywhere – holding hands, laughing at a joke the other said with arms around each other’s waists.
 It felt like everywhere I looked around Charleston, I was surrounded by couples.
 I felt suffocated by couples.
-When walking around The College, everywhere I went, I saw couples.
-It felt like the universe was playing a joke with me – like it was throwing how I was single in my life.
-Being single when surrounded by couples anywhere in the world is hard.
-But, living in one of the most romantic cities in the world, being single at The College is tough.
+When walking around the College, everywhere I went, I saw couples.
+It felt like the universe was playing a joke with me – like it was throwing my singleness in my face.
+Being single when surrounded by couples anywhere in the world is hard, but when living in one of the most romantic cities in the world, being single is tougher.

 But when I see a couple fighting in the middle of the Cistern, I feel grateful.
 Grateful that I don’t have to experience the sadness that hangs in the air during every fight with a loved one.
 Grateful that I don’t have to defend everything I do to someone else.
 It is times like this that I thank the Universe for throwing couples fighting in my life.
 I pray to the Universe to keep doing it so I feel better about being single.